awslabs/aws-virtual-application-management/docs/faqs/faqs.md

 No. You cannot change the security groups to which your fleets are assigned after they have been created.
 To assign an image builder to a different security groups, you will need to create a new image builder.

 You can also change the rules of a security group in your VPC at any time using the Amazon EC2 console.
 Note that the new rules will apply to all resources assigned to that security group.
 For more information, refer to Security Groups for your VPC.

-Q: How is the data stored in my user's home folders secured?

-Files and folders in your users' home folders are encrypted in transit using Amazon S3's SSL endpoints.
-Files and folders are encrypted at rest using Amazon S3-managed encryption keys.

 Q: How is the data from my streamed application encrypted to the client?